11 Examples of How AI is Used in Business in 2026

 Improved decision-making

-Based on insights from enhanced data analytics, AI can also help support improved decision-making.
+Based on insights from enhanced data analytics, learning how to use AI for business can also help support improved decision-making.

 AI can improve decision-making by helping to identify new business opportunities, flag operational roadblocks, determine effective ways to personalize offerings and outreach based on customer data, and prepare for potential challenges.